Marceline the Vampire Queen: Personality and traits

 Marceline is a half-demon and half-human vampire.
 She assumed the title "Vampire Queen" after having killed the previous Vampire King prior to the start of the show.
 Although she is over 1,000 years old, she takes on the physical appearance of an 18- to 21-year-old.
+She is ethnically Black on her mother's side, but her skin is bone-white because of her father, a demon with pale blue skin.
 Having spent centuries traversing the Land of Ooo, she has evolved into a "fearless daredevil", and her fondness for mischief has turned her into something of a trickster.
 Consequently, in her first role, Marceline functions as the antagonist of the story, forcing Finn and Jake from their home.
 However, she eventually becomes their close friend once Finn recognizes that she is "a radical dame who likes to play games".

 Unlike traditional Western vampires, Marceline subsists not off blood, but rather the color red.
 Items she drinks the red from are rendered grey afterward, including, on one occasion, Princess Bubblegum.
 Since she is only sated by the color itself, blood is appealing simply due to its hue (although Ward noted on his Formspring that she "drinks blood sometimes").
 When Marceline is deprived of red, she enters a "feral" state, and will instinctively try to kill others and drink their blood.
 Like traditional Western vampires, she is vulnerable to sunlight and is capable of turning into a bat of varying size.
 Marceline also possesses several powers, such as levitation, invisibility, self-healing, and shapeshifting; she gained each of these powers after absorbing the essence of several powerful vampires, as documented in Stakes.
 From her demonic father, she also inherited the power to absorb people's souls.
 Marceline is also a survivor of the Mushroom War.
 Hints of her past are sprinkled through the series; in "Memory of a Memory" a trip into Marceline's mind shows her as a child wandering around the outskirts of a destroyed city, and "I Remember You" features her meeting Simon Petrikov in a ruined city.